 Breather mesh not only reduces bleed-through problems on open-pore and burl veneers but it also makes the bleed-through areas much easier to clean up.
 When breather mesh is used you will find that the glue stays in a tight bead on the surface of the veneer which can then be easily sanded or scraped off.
 After the excess adhesive is removed, the only glue on the face will be that which has filled any voids in the veneer.
 This is a great advantage and will give you a smoother finished panel.

-In the interest of minimizing your shipping costs, we can fold the 48" wide (.021" thick) breather mesh and place it in the box with the other items in your order.
-Some users are reporting that it is harder to work with the mesh when it is folded so we also offer to ship the 48" wide mesh rolled in a separate box.
-The additional charge for selecting "rolled" is to cover the additional shipping and box costs and is non-refundable.
+In the interest of minimizing your shipping costs, we fold the breather mesh and place it in the box with the other items in your order.
+Some users are reporting that it is harder to work with the mesh when it is folded so we also offer to ship the mesh rolled in a separate box.
+The additional charge for selecting "rolled" is to cover the additional shipping and box costs.
+This charge is non-refundable.

 What is the working difference between the two types of mesh?